-Through the newly established Skin Diseases Research Center (SDRC), the program offers funding for pilot and feasibility studies from young investigators, established dermatologic investigators embarking on new topics, and other established investigators entering skin diseases research.
+Through the NIH-funded UW Skin Diseases Research Center (SDRC), the program offers funding for pilot and feasibility studies from young investigators, established dermatologic investigators embarking on new topics, and other established investigators entering skin diseases research.